-What are the top California game design schools?
+What are the top game design programs in California for 2020?

 |1||University of Southern California||Los Angeles|

 |3||University of California, Los Angeles||Los Angeles|

 |5||Gnomon School of Visual Effects||Hollywood|

 Our 2020 ranking of the top game design school programs in California.
 For an explanation of the ranking criteria, click here.

 Established in 1880, University of Southern California (USC) serves 47,500 students enrolled in more than 200 undergraduate programs, 300-plus graduate programs, and more than 150 minors.
 Program options for aspiring game designers are offered through Viterbi School of Engineering’s Department of Computer Science and the Dornsife College of Letters, Arts & Sciences’ Interactive Media & Games Division.
 Dornsife programs are offered in conjunction with the School of Cinematic Arts.

 Viterbi School of Engineering offerings include a BS in Computer Science (Games), an MS in Computer Science (Game Development), and a PhD in Computer Science with a Game Design and Development or Virtual Reality research area.
 A Minor in Computer Science and a Progressive Degree Program (PDP) are also available.

 The PDP allows exceptional undergraduate students to “start graduate-level classes during their senior year and request a reduction in the units required for the Master’s degree.”
 This “allows students to earn the MS in Computer Science with one or two additional semesters of study.”
 The PDP is available for the MS in Computer Science (Game Development).